fisho-park/fishochain/docs/01_nodeos/08_troubleshooting/index.md

 Start `nodeos` with `--shared-memory-size-mb 1024`.
 A 1 GB shared memory file allows approximately half a million transactions.

-### What version of EOSIO am I running/connecting to?
+### What version of FOC am I running/connecting to?

 If defaults can be used, then `cleos get info` will output a block that contains a field called `server_version`.
 If your `nodeos` is not using the defaults, then you need to know the URL of the `nodeos`.
 In that case, use the following with your `nodeos` URL: